 The price above includes any applicable early booking discount and a pay in full discount, and applies only if you pay the full balance at time of booking.

 Single supplement: $560

 Whether you want to add extra nights on either side of your tour, you want to upgrade your flight or hotel room, or you are hoping to enjoy a door-to-door airport transfer, we can help.

 To add special extras to your tour, call our Specialist Sales Executives to discuss your needs on 1-800-782-0295.

 Day 1 -

-We continue to our comfortable accommodation in Nice where the evening is free.
+We continue to our comfortable accommodation in Nice where the evening is at leisure.
 There is a wide selection of restaurants nearby for dinner (not included).

 |Hotel||Hotel Le Grimaldi|